- Publication 908 - Introductory Material

 |12.||Add lines 10 and 11||12.||1,500|

 A separate taxable estate isn't created when a partnership or corporation files a bankruptcy petition and their tax return filing requirements don't change.
-The debtor-in-possession, court appointed trustee, assignee, or receiver must file the entity's income tax returns on Form 1065, Form 1120 or, Form 1120S.
+The debtor-in-possession, or court appointed trustee, must file the entity's income tax returns on Form 1065, Form 1120 or, Form 1120S.

 The filing requirements for a partnership in a bankruptcy proceeding don't change.
-However, the responsibility to file the required returns becomes that of the court appointed trustee, receiver, or debtor-in-possession.
+However, the responsibility to file the required returns becomes that of the trustee, or debtor-in-possession.

 A partnership's debt that is canceled as a result of the bankruptcy proceeding isn't included in the partnership's income.
 However, It may or may not be included in the individual partners' income.
 See Partnerships, below under Debt Cancellation.